These air fryer turkey meatballs are juicy, tender, and cook up in no time! They are healthy, satisfying, and super versatile.

 - Shape out 12-15 meatballs and place a single layer into a greased air fryer basket.

 - Air fry the turkey meatballs for 8 minutes, flipping halfway through.
-Once the meatballs reach an internal temperature of 165F, they are ready to eat.
+Once the meatballs reach an internal temperature of 165F, remove them from the air fryer.

 - Let the turkey meatballs rest for 5 minutes before serving.